jina-ai/finetuner/docs/notebooks/image_to_image.md

 ![image-image-triplets-good](https://user-images.githubusercontent.com/6599259/212634591-03bd93dc-900f-47c5-8ada-77cf1d4f9fe6.png)

 On the other hand, there are also cases where the fine-tuned model performs worse, and fails to correctly match images that it previously could.
 This case is much rarer than the previous case.
-For this dataset there were 108 occasions where the fine-tuned model returned the correct pair where it couldn't before, and only 33 occasions where the finetuned model returned an incorrect image after fine-tuning but returned a correct one before.
-Nevertheless it still can happen:
+For this dataset, there were 108 occasions where the fine-tuned model returned the correct pair where it couldn't before and only 33 occasions where the finetuned model returned an incorrect image after fine-tuning but returned a correct one before.
+Nevertheless, it still can happen:

 ![image-image-triplets-bad](https://user-images.githubusercontent.com/6599259/212634649-370b643b-63ad-4d46-8a16-bc4988265568.png)
 <!-- #endregion -->